Domestic Violence Survivors

-For more insight and information about healing from domestic abuse, I invite you to check out Psychological Healing for Domestic Abuse.
-Dr. Jeanne King, Ph.D. helps people worldwide recognize, end and heal from domestic violence at home and in court.
+For more information about domestic abuse healing, visit www.preventabusiverelationships.com/healing_from_within.php .
+Psychologist Dr. Jeanne King, Ph.D. helps peoples worldwide end and heal from domestic abuse.

 Dr. Jeanne King is a licensed psychologist and domestic abuse consultant.
 Feel free to contact us if you need help with physical and/or emotional pain, stress-related illnesses, or relationship abuse issues at home or in court.
 Contact Us to reach Dr. King.